-This little Middle Eastern country is just a tiny dot on the map of the world, but once inside its borders, Israel offers an incredible amount of diverse things to do, unique scenery and incredible activities.
+This little Middle Eastern country is just a tiny dot on the map of the world, but once inside it’s confusing borders, Israel offers an incredible amount of diverse things to do, unique scenery and incredible activities.
 Getting from place to place or city to city, this blog will help you navigate your way across this amazing little country.
-For more information on private transportation please see our following blog.

-Within cities buses are the fastest and easiest way of traveling between the major cities of Israel (although traffic jams in recent years have led the country to resuscitate its almost forgotten train service along the Jerusalem–Tel Aviv–Haifa corridor).
+Intercity buses are the fastest and easiest way of traveling between the major cities of Israel (although traffic jams in recent years have led the country to resuscitate its almost forgotten train service along the Jerusalem–Tel Aviv–Haifa corridor).
 Buses between Jerusalem, Haifa, and Tel Aviv depart very frequently; at peak times as fast as each bus fills up.
-The Jerusalem–Tel Aviv fare is NIS 25.
-For less frequent buses, such as Tel Aviv or Jerusalem to Eilat (fare NIS 165 round trip) or Jerusalem to the Dead Sea (NIS 100 round trip), you must get a Rav Kav: which is a multi-ride transportation ticket.

 There are two types of Rav Kav; the Personal Rav Kav and the Anonymous Rav Kav.